PurdueCAM2Project/HumanBehaviorS19/installation.md

 ---
 **NOTE:**

-For eveyones safety, do not include the '$' in the command.
+For eveyone's safety, do not include the '$' in the command.
 That is just the character at the end of the bash default text in every line.

 ---